- Urgent Care

 In most cases, mild fevers can be treated with simple home remedies.
 However, a severe fever can be a symptom of a serious condition that requires immediate medical care.
 You should talk to your doctor if you have:

-During your appointment, you can get a fever diagnosis to determine the cause of your fever.
-If needed, your doctor can prescribe medication to help manage your symptoms.
+During your appointment, you can get a fever evaluation to determine the cause of your fever.
+If needed, your doctor can discuss medication to help manage your symptoms.

 Seek immediate medical attention if you experience: